-While the full closure doesn't begin until March 9, the construction will officially start Monday.
-It will cause intermittent single-lane closures, but drivers will still be able to travel along the highway, CDOT said.
+While the full closure doesn't begin until March 9, the construction officially started Feb.
+17. It will cause intermittent single-lane closures, but drivers will still be able to travel along the highway, CDOT said.
 During this time, crews will work Monday through Friday from 7 a.m. to 7 p.m.

 The speed limit during this time will be reduced to 25 mph.

 As alternatives, drivers can use Colorado Highway 7 west to Allenspark and then north to Estes Park, or US 287 north to westbound US 34 to Estes Park.

 A drive from Lyons to Estes Park using US 36 would normally take about 30 minutes.
 Using Highway 7 will take roughly 20 extra minutes and using US 287 to US 34 will take an extra 40-50 minutes.

 School buses and emergency responders will be able to use US 36 during the full closure.

 Fiel said when the 2013 floods hit, CDOT used emergency repair materials to fix US 36, but it was never meant to be permanent.
 Now, they want the road to be ready to handle the next time the flood waters come through.

 "It's amazing to think the impacts of 2013 are still hitting today," he said.
 "People don't understand how big this flood was.
 It just had such a far-reaching impact — the fact that we're still dealing with it today."